marbl/MetagenomeScope/README.md

 An interactive visualization tool designed for metagenomic sequence assembly and scaffold graphs.
-The tool aims to prevent a semi-linearized, hierarchical overview of the input graph in question while emphasizing the presence of certain structural patterns in the graph.
+The tool aims to prevent a semi-linearized, hierarchical overview of the input graphs while emphasizing the presence of certain structural patterns in these graphs.

 To this end, MetagenomeScope highlights certain patterns of contigs in the graph (bubbles, frayed ropes, chains, and "linear" cycles), splits graphs up by